2016 Republican Party presidential primaries: April 2014 – January 2015: Jeb Bush leading the polls

 In April 2014, Robert Costa and Philip Rucker of The Washington Post reported that the period of networking and relationship-building that they dubbed the "credentials caucus" had begun, with prospective candidates "quietly studying up on issues and cultivating ties to pundits and luminaries from previous administrations".

-Though Bush often polled in the low double digits, he was considered a prominent candidate due to his high fundraising ability, record as governor of Florida (a crucial swing state) and apparent electability.
-By November 2014, Bush had finally solidified his lead in the polls.
+Though Bush often polled in the low double digits, he was considered a prominent candidate due to his high fundraising ability, record as governor of Florida, a crucial swing state, and apparent electability.
+By November 2014, Bush had solidified his lead in the polls.
 Around this time there were talks of the possibility of Romney making a third run for the presidency.
-During this period from November 2014 until late January 2015, the speculation fueled Romney's rise in many national polls as well, challenging Bush.
+From November 2014 until late January 2015, the speculation fueled Romney's rise in many national polls, challenging Bush.
 Although Romney admitted he was entertaining the idea after initially declining, he ultimately reaffirmed his decision not to run on January 30, 2015.

-However, by the end of February, another challenger rose to match Bush in the polls: Walker, who often touted his record as governor in a traditionally Democratic state, particularly noting his victory in a recall election in 2012 (the first governor in American history to do so), combined with his reelection in 2014.
+By the end of February, Wisconsin Governor Scott Walker rose to match Bush in the polls.
+He often touted his record as governor in a traditionally Democratic state, particularly noting his victory in a recall election in 2012, the first governor in American history to do so, combined with his reelection in 2014.
 Walker and Bush balanced out in the polls from late February until about mid-June, at which point Trump entered the race.
-Walker's challenge to Bush also allowed other candidates to briefly resurge in some polls from late April up until mid-June, including former top performers Rubio, Paul and Huckabee, in addition to several newcomers to the top tier of polling, including Cruz and Carson.
+Walker's challenge to Bush allowed other candidates to briefly resurge in some polls from late April up until mid-June, including former top performers Rubio, Paul and Huckabee, in addition to several newcomers to the top tier of polling, including Cruz and Carson.

 Mid-2015: Donald Trump and the rise of the outsiders

 Shortly after Trump announced his candidacy on June 16, 2015, many pundits noted his uniquely outspoken nature, blunt language and rhetoric, often directly contradicting traditional political candidates.
 This style was seen as resonating strongly with potential Republican primary voters and Trump began to rise in the polls.
 After a few weeks of briefly matching Bush, Trump surged into first place in all major national polls by mid-July, which he continued to lead consistently until November.
-Trump also polled well in the early-voting states of Iowa, New Hampshire and South Carolina, often leading or coming in second in those states.
+Trump polled well in the early-voting states of Iowa, New Hampshire and South Carolina, often leading or coming in second in those states.